Today I tried to figure out what the difference is between the words responsible and accountable. I honestly didn’t know.

-As I explained in my previous blog post, I believe both rulers and leaders are needed in any organization.
+As I explained in my previous blog post on leaders versus rulers, I believe both rulers and leaders are needed in any organization.
 Rulers deal with accountability.
 They identify the people to be held accountable for results.
 It is a hierarchical issue: those held accountable can identify their own subordinates, and hold them accountable for partial results.
 But leaders deal with responsibility.
 They create a culture where people willingly take responsibility for stuff they may not even be held accountable for.

 As a manager, you get to choose your roles.
 First of all, you are the ruler.
 You make the laws.
 You hold people accountable for results, and if they agree to those rules they automatically take responsibility for following them.

 Make love, not war.
 Make leaders, not rules.